-My 13 year old has just finished writing the rough draft of her fist novel and is in the process of editing.
+My 13 year old has just finished writing the rough draft of her first novel and is in the process of editing.
 Do we wait until she feels “finished” to send out query letters or should we do that now?

-Point one: When is a manuscript ready?
 Think about getting to a point when you’ve worked it so long and so much that you’re frustrated with it and never want to see it again.
 Then tack a couple more revisions on there.
 Then you might actually be ready.
-A manuscript is ready when other people (who know what they’re talking about) have read it and ripped it apart and you’ve put it back together.
+The answer to “When is a manuscript finished?” is when other people (who know what they’re talking about) have read it and ripped it apart and you’ve put it back together.
 At least twice.
 In my previous life as an aspiring author, I sent out manuscripts that I thought were ready.
 They weren’t and I collected a nice bouquet of rejections.
 You never truly know until you try, that’s true.
-But if you’re sending out of frustrations or out of a lack of ideas for what more you could possibly do to make it better, that’s when you should ask trusted readers for feedback and revise again.
-Speed benefits nobody in publishing, which is a notoriously slow business.
+But if you’re sending out of frustration or out of a lack of ideas for what more you could possibly do to make it better, that’s when you should ask trusted readers for feedback and revise again.
+Speed benefits nobody when you’re trying to finish a manuscript.
 You might as well take that time to really, really, really polish and perfect your submission.

-Part three: Teenage authors.
 It’s a tough call.
 Some agents will flat-out refuse to work with teenage authors because that means working with their parents also and all the different legalities involved.
 A teen author publishing an opus book is rare but it has happened.
 The biggest issue with teen authors, in my opinion, is something that totally can’t be helped.
 It takes a whole lot of time and practice to become a good writer.
 Time is something teens haven’t had a whole lot of yet.
 So when you and your daughter send queries around, Maria, do understand that some agents will have prejudices against you automatically, if you choose to mention her age.
 If she’s a crazy prodigy, mentioning her age might be an asset.
 Otherwise, it probably isn’t the boasting-point you’re imagining.
 I’ve been shocked by the maturity and quality of exactly two teen’s submissions in my career.
 One mentioned her age in the query, the other didn’t.
 He only mentioned it later, when I happened to say, ironically, that his writing read like it was for an audience slightly older than YA.
 But that’s the exception, not the rule.